yoga teacher training

 All Yoga Alliance registered schools follow the same guideline but they do not teach the same things.
 The guideline outlines four main categories: Techniques/training practices, anatomy & physiology, yoga humanities, and professional development.
 Each of these categories are further divided into more specific topics such as postural breakdown and history of yoga.
 Although following the same general guidelines, yoga teacher trainings do not not teach the same things based on the fact that they might have different yoga styles (Ashtanga vs Vinyasa), the trainer’s backgrounds and teaching styles, and different emphasis (yoga therapy would focus on trauma healing while Rocket Yoga would focus on sequences and inversions).

 While some topics are the same, like yoga anatomy and history of yoga, different trainers or guest lecturers have wildly different ways in delivering the same content.
+To ensure you pick the right program, it’s wise to research thoroughly and review guides on red flags when choosing a YTT program.
 Think back to your school days when you had a teacher who simply read from the textbook.
 Chances are you didn’t enjoy learning all that much.
 Similarly, in a high quality yoga teacher training, a skill yoga trainer will bring the most seemingly monotonous topics alive and exiting.

 Here’s the bottom line, not all yoga teacher training teaches the same things.
 And even if you find two trainings that share similar curriculums, how the training is delivered will always be different.
 It’s best to find out the trainer’s teaching style and read up on past reviews to find out the quality of the program.